Day 1 - Welcome to Kathmandu

 Pokhara, the adventure capital of Nepal, offers you a wide range of outdoor activities, from a short hike up to the Peace Stupa to boating on the lake.
 A myriad of limestone caves lined with bats is another attraction.
 A waterfall created by a river cutting through a limestone gorge is another.

-The more adventurous can walk to Sarangkot for great views the Himalaya, where you can also go tandem paragliding.
+The more adventurous can walk to Sarangkot for great views of the Himalaya, where you can also go tandem paragliding.
 Pokhara will keep you on your toes.
 Overnight Temple Tree.

 Day 7 - Farewell, Nepal